Legal

 Notes

-HMRC platform-reporting obligation — retained regardless of account closure.
+HMRC platform-reporting obligation, retained regardless of account closure.

-- DBS certificate image
+- DBS certificate image (the upload itself)

 Retention period